PlantWire/installer/README.md

-# installer
+# Pwire Installer
-Installer for the pWire-Server
+A script which helps user install the pwire-server on a NanoPi.
+- For help: `sudo installer.sh --help`